jewjux/gic-assignment/README.md

 ## Installation and Usage
 ### Option 1: With Docker (Recommended)
-Configured Dockerfile which:
-1. Sets up a lightweight Python 3.10 environment with a virtual environment
+Using Docker will enable setting up a lightweight Python 3.10 environment and installing dependencies to a virtual environment.
-2. Installs dependencies from a requirements file
-3. Runs the specified Python module

 Building the Docker image named "gic":
     ```docker build -t gic .